 Program Chair – Sociology and Anthropology; Professor of Anthropology

 Dr. Piekelek received both her PhD and MA from the University of Arizona, after receiving her BA from Guilford College.
 Jessica’s main interests and teaching curriculum include topics such as conservation, environmentalism, applied anthropology, and border and migration studies, surrounding countries like Mexico, the US, as well Latin American studies.

 Dr. Dustin Walcher

-Professor and Chair of History and Political Science
+Director, Division of Social Sciences; Professor of History and Political Science

 PhD, History, Ohio State University

 A specialist in international affairs, U.S. foreign relations, and inter-American affairs, Dr. Walcher’s scholarship analyzes international economic policy, global capitalism, social disruption, and political violence.
 With Jeffrey F. Taffet he published The United States and Latin America: A History with Documents (Routledge, 2017).
 He is currently revising a manuscript that examines the link between the failure of U.S.-led economic initiatives and the rise of social revolution in Argentina during the 1950s and 1960s.

 Office: Taylor Hall 127